2023 SAW Staff & Faculty

 He was named a Charles Deering McCormick University Distinguished Lecturer, an award recognizing faculty members who “have consistently demonstrated outstanding performance in classroom teaching.”
-He has been voted to the ASG faculty honor roll twice, has been nominated for the first-year advising award, and has received the Distinguished Teaching Award from NU's School of Professional Studies.
+He has been voted to the Associated Student Government faculty honor roll four times and has received the Distinguished Teaching Award from NU's School of Professional Studies.

 Teaching college English and writing since 1981, Leslie Fischer has worked with thousands of students to improve their writing.
 Fischer has taught at Northwestern University since 1987, joining the Cook Family Writing Program faculty in 1998 where she teaches Design Thinking and Communication.